 Never too Late

 It is never too late to re-imagine your life.
 And if your stuff is holding you back, keeping you from moving forward, maybe it’s time to face it.
-If we disallow the seemingly infinite amount of stuff we accumulate to define the finite amount of time we are given in this world, what might life look like?
+If we stop allowing the seemingly infinite amount of stuff we accumulate to define the finite amount of time we are given in this world, what might life look like?
 It’s a question I am on a mission to answer.

 For further reading about emotional responses to possessions, check out this article by Jeanne Taylor: “Six Emotional Challenges You Might Face When Tackling Clutter”